-On entering the day care setting the inspector's temperature and contact tracing details were obtained by the day care worker who advised that this is completed on all persons entering the day care setting in line with current Covid-19 guidelines.
-A wellness check was also completed by the inspector as requested by the day care worker.
+On entering the day care setting the inspector's temperature and contact tracing details were obtained by the senior day care worker who advised that this is completed on all persons entering the day care setting in line with current Covid-19 guidelines.
+A wellness check was also completed by the inspector as requested by the senior day care worker.
+Signage had been placed at the entrance to the day care setting which provided advice and information about Covid-19.

 The environment was observed during the inspection and there was evidence of infection prevention and control measures in place such as PPE which was available for staff.
 Other infection prevention and control measures were in place, which included seven step hand hygiene notices positioned at wash hand basins, supplies of liquid soap and hand towels mounted on the wall and foot pedal operated bins.
 Wall mounted hand sanitisers were strategically located throughout the day care setting.
 Wall mounted hand sanitisers checked were clean, sufficient product was available and these were well maintained and fit for purpose.
+There were numerous laminated posters displayed throughout the day care setting to remind staff of good hand washing procedures and the correct method for donning and doffing PPE.
 Observations of the environment concluded that it was fresh smelling and clean throughout.